 Vitamin E: 1% this may vary if you are adding other antioxidants

 Preservative: 1% but always follow the manufacturer’s instructions

 This should be about 80% of your formula; you could add water at 50 % and some other goodies, such as aloe vera up to 30%.

 You may even consider completely substituting your water for a hydrosol; basically, in this phase, it’s your chance to get creative.

 - selection of vegetable oil at around 8%

 - preservative up to 1%

 - panthenol 1-2% for repair and cellular regeneration in a moisturiser

 - essential oils and extracts around 1%

-There are some procedures you need to put in place before making skin cream, this article does a really good job of explaining them.
+It would help if you put some procedures in place before making skin cream; this article does an excellent job explaining them.